csomet/Powerful-Knight/README.md

 # Powerful Knight

 **RPG Demo Game** made in Unity C# and Visual Studio editor.
-Inspired by LOL and others. non-commercial purpose.
+Inspired by LOL and others.
+Some models are not include in Github because of copyrights and licenses. non-commercial purpose.

 *Game demo captures*